-GURPS.
-Warehouse 23. and the all-sceing pyramid are registered trademarks of Steve Jackson Games Incorporated.
+GURPS, Warehouse 23, and the all-seeing pyramid are registered trademarks of Steve Jackson Games Incorporated.
 Pyramid and Illuminati Online and the names of all products published by Steve Jackson Games Incorporated are registered trademarks or trademarks of Steve Jackson Games Incorporated, or used under license.
-GURPS Discoord Also is copyright © 2001 by Steve Jackson Games Incorporated.
-Discoord Also is trademark of Terry Pratchett, used under license.
+GURPS Discworld Also is copyright © 2001 by Steve Jackson Games Incorporated.
+Discworld is a trademark of Terry Pratchett, used under license.
 All rights reserved.